Approach to Lymphocytosis

 Castleman Disease

-Castleman Disease - Cervical Lymphadenopathy
+Castleman Disease Neck

 What is Castleman Disease?
 Castleman disease (CD) is a rare disease of lymph nodes and related tissues.
 It was first described by Dr. Benjamin Castleman in the 1950s.
 It is also known as Castleman’s disease, giant lymph node hyperplasia, and angiofollicular lymph node hyperplasia (AFH).
 Castleman disease is not cancer.
 Instead, it is called a nonclonal lymphoproliferative disorder.
 This means there […]